feefo customer trust

 Today, St Paddy's Day in NYC is the world's oldest and largest parade that is enjoyed by many.
 The modern parade marches up 5th Avenue, proceeds by several prominent buildings and passes St Patrick's Cathedral.

 This historic parade, a staple of NYC culture, will once again march up 5th Avenue, showcasing a blend of Irish tradition and American spirit.
-Be part of this grand celebration and experience the parade that has been a symbol of Irish pride in the heart of Manhattan for over 260 years.

 Full schedule for New York: https://www.nycstpatricksparade.org/